Comet (song)

 "Comet" is a humorous children's song in parts of North America and other English-speaking countries.
 It describes the deleterious effects of consuming Comet cleanser—a powdered cleansing product.
 The most prominent and often-occurring effect in the song is that it turns one's teeth green.
 Among other effects alleged by this song are an unappealing taste and, unsurprisingly, a tendency to vomit.

 Although this song, like many in its genre, has widely variable lyrics, a common version contains the following words:

-Comet - it makes your teeth [or "lips" or "mouth"] turn green!;
+Comet - it makes your teeth [or "lips", "face", "mouth", "hair"] turn green!;

 Comet - it tastes like gasoline [or "kerosene" in Australia; or "Listerine", in the variation where your lips turn green]!;